Lindeneg/funkallero/packages/funkallero/README.md

 ### Usage

-The best is just to take a look at the examples.
+The best is just to take a look at the example.
 However, one thing to note, in order for new projects to work as intended, these two properties must be set in `tsconfig.json`:

 ```json
 {